5 Tips for Managing Intoxicated Customer

 Here are some practical tips for dealing with an over-intoxicated customer

-Tip #1 – Offer Complimentary Beverages: Allow some time to the customer so that alcohol can pass through their bodies.
+Tip #1 – Offer Complimentary Beverages: Allow some time for the customer so that alcohol can pass through their bodies.
 Suggest the patron order a non-alcoholic drink like a mojito, coffee, etc., to allow them some breathing time.
 If they are not convinced, give them a beverage complimentary on the house.
 Slowing down consumption time will reduce the effects of alcohol.

 Tip #2 – Convince Ordering for Food: Try to convince the group or the patron to order some food before continuing their drink.
 You can also suggest eating if someone has crossed the standard drinking limits, even if they do not show visible intoxication signs.
 If they have an empty stomach, alcohol will be absorbed much quicker into the bloodstream.

 Tip #3 – Slow Down Serving Drinks: Sometimes, patrons do not accept any food or beverage, even if it is on the house.
 In such situations, you should slow down your services.
-Instruct your waiting staff and bartenders to slow the service if a customer request are about alcoholic drinks.
+Instruct your waiting staff and bartenders to slow the service if a customer request is about alcoholic drinks.

 Tip #5 – Refuse Service: If nothing is working to slow down the customer, you should refuse service to them.
 Do not take their orders or serve any more alcoholic beverages.
 You can bring them their check so they can pay.
-If the customer gets belligerent, you can inform your manager or owner and if needed call the police to handle the matter.
+If the customer gets belligerent, you can inform your manager or owner and, if needed, call the police to handle the matter.